fenase/BigExcelCreator/README.md

 # Usage

-1. Instantiate class `BigExcelwriter` using either a file path or a stream (`MemoryStream` is recommended).
+1. Instantiate class `BigExcelWriter` using either a file path or a stream (`MemoryStream` is recommended).
 2. Open a new Sheet using `CreateAndOpenSheet`
 3. For every row, use `BeginRow` and `EndRow`
     * If you want to hide a row, pass `true` when calling `BeginRow`